Masquerade ceremony

 A masquerade ceremony (or masked rite, festival, procession or dance) is a cultural or religious event involving the wearing of masks.
-In the Dogon religion, the traditional beliefs of the Dogon people of Mali, there are several mask dances, some of which include the Sigi festival.
-The Sigi entered the Guinness Book of Records as the "Longest religious ceremony."
+The practice has been seen throughout history from the prehistoric era to present day.
+They have a variety of themes.
+Their meanings can range from anything including life, death, and fertility.
+In the Dogon religion, the traditional beliefs of the Dogon people of Mali, there are several mask dances, including the Sigi festival.
+The Sigi entered the Guinness Book of Records as the "Longest religious ceremony".